SignalProducer

 Swift

-public func throttle(_ interval: TimeInterval, on scheduler: DateScheduler) -> SignalProducer<Value, Error>
+public func throttle(_ interval: TimeInterval, on scheduler: DateScheduler) -> SignalProducer<Value, Error>Parameters

 Return Value